My Philosophy Statement as a Facilitator for Learning

 I leverage mostly on research to improve on the relevance and current updates on the courses.
 Besides discipline specific research, I embark on research that provides useful teaching, learning, assessment and curriculum development techniques to equip myself with the necessary skills for facilitating learning and continuously work on improving my teaching approach.
 I am open to try new ideas and approaches in an attempt to keep improving as a Lecturer than never trying something new out of fear that it won’t work.
 I embrace all my students without a focus on their personal backgrounds be it race, color or creed.

-My teaching philosophy ultimately speaks to these key goals: to always challenge my students to excel and expand their capabilities; to always challenge myself to do the same in my teaching, using my computer science education research to support my improvement efforts; and to constantly explore and implement exciting new curriculum innovations and be a role model in my respective department as I carry the flag of the Faculty as the Teaching and Learning Change Agent.
+My teaching philosophy ultimately speaks to these key goals: to always challenge my students to excel and expand their capabilities; to always challenge myself to do the same in my teaching, using my computer science education research to support my improvement efforts; and to constantly explore and implement exciting new curriculum innovations and be a role model in my respective department as I carry the flag of the of the Teaching and Learning Change Agent.